AdairChan-CSH/VR-AutoFlyLarge2.0/README.md

 Heal their usage of old VR heatset with direct display VR mod for all games.
-Virtual Reality Auto depth VR prediction, precedion, AI
+Virtual Reality Auto depth VR prediction, precedion, AI, convertor

 VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC This program app can do auto (VR depth) immersive for all computer screen videos, games, (needed direct display headset), low requirements, low overhead